Elon Musk loses billions in net worth after a hectic 24 hours

 If you’re following along, that’s a 9.8 percent Tesla share price drop, and one exploded test-launch rocket, all before lunch.

-To make matters worse, Thursday was not kind to Musk’s latest venture as Twitter’s CEO either.
+To make matters worse, Thursday was not kind to Musk’s latest venture as Twitter’s CEO, either.
 April 20th was also the day that legacy accounts across the site began to see their verified blue checkmarks disappear after Musk confirmed the change a week prior.
 The decision was made in an effort to get users to sign up for Twitter Blue, a subscription that costs $8 per month.
-Only select accounts, such as William Shatner and LeBron James, held on to their check marks after the CEO confirmed that he would be fronting the bill for select accounts with notable followings.
+Only select people, such as William Shatner and LeBron James, held on to their checkmarks after the CEO confirmed that he would be fronting the bill for some accounts with notable followings.

 Final date for removing legacy Blue checks is 4/20